CFP106022162/GROup-2/README.md

 ## V. Work Log
 Week 1:
-1. Discuss and organize our final project goal.
+1. Discuss and organize our final project topic and goal.

 Week 2:
 1. Install vpython and look out the difference of it.